scottbanyard/dataalgs-website/site/README.md

 ## GIMP Notes (PNG)
 - Used different layers to be able to control overlay
 - Used text tool
-- Imported a splatter brush tool to make background of icon
+- Imported a splatter brush shapes to make background of icon using airbrush tool
 - Imported a png image into the icon and used the magic brush tool to discard white around the image (make transparent)
 - Used textures for background
-- Make image using opacity and some cool other tools?
+- Used airbrush to make names.png border on the perimeter and the border inside around the text.
+Used the Dissolve filter on the airbrushed layer for the border inside around the text.
+I then used the airbrush tool to create patterns either side of the text, and the light blue (60% opacity) background of the text.

 ## INKSCAPE Notes (SVG)
 - Used image as a trace sheet - lowered opacity so could see my pen marks